stanford-rc/lustre-migrator/DESIGN.md

     -   Daemons that failed to get the lock read `leader.info`.
     -   They connect to the leader's Redis instance.
 6.  **Scanning Phase**:
-    -   A worker thread on any node (leader or follower) performs a blocking pop (`BLPOP`) on the `queues:scan` queue.
+    -   A worker thread on any node performs `BLPOP` on `queues:scan`.
-    -   Upon receiving a directory path, it executes `lfs find` to discover files on the target OSTs.
+    -   It executes `lfs find` to discover files.
-    -   It batches the discovered file paths and pushes them to two places in Redis:
+    -   It batches the discovered file paths and executes two Redis commands:
-        -   The `sets:discovered` set (for progress tracking).
+        -   `RPUSH ...:queues:migrate ...` (to add files to the work queue)
-        -   The `queues:migrate` list (for the next phase).
+        -   `INCRBY ...:counters:discovered ...` (to increment a simple number)
 7.  **Migration Phase**:
-    -   A worker thread on any node performs a `BLPOP` on the `queues:migrate` queue.
+    -   A worker thread performs `BLPOP` on `queues:migrate`.
-    -   Upon receiving a file path, it executes `lfs migrate` on that file.
+    -   It executes `lfs migrate` on the file.
-    -   Based on the result, it adds the file path to either the `sets:succeeded` or `sets:failed` set in Redis.
+    -   Based on the return code, it increments the appropriate counter (`succeeded`, `failed`, or `skipped`) and, if necessary, adds the file path to a corresponding `SET` for later retry operations.

 This process continues until all queues (`scan` and `migrate`) are empty and no jobs are in progress.